Chris Pratt and Katherine Schwarzenegger Marry

-Pratt and Schwarzenegger tied the knot on Saturday with a ceremony in Montecito, California, according to multiple reports.
+The couple tied the knot on Saturday with a ceremony at San Ysidro Ranch in Montecito, California.

+"The couple wanted to keep it simple, but have the most important people in their lives there," the source says of the intimate ceremony.

+Schwarzenegger looked stunning in her wedding dress as she walked aside her new husband.

 ET has reached out to both Pratt and Schwarzenegger's reps.